pfheatwole/thesis/source/introduction.rst

    and braking, but I will not be attempting to model riser controls (or ANY scenario that includes non-brake canopy deformations, such as deep stall).

-The dynamics model must capture the behavior of the system over the range of flight conditions it is required to support.
+The dynamics model must be able to capture the behavior of the system over the range of flight conditions it is required to support.
 For this project that would include any conditions encountered during flight reconstruction.

 Due to the severely limited sensor data, flight reconstruction is necessarily limited to relatively simple scenarios; it would be unreasonable to expect